cornerstone-consulting/INFIODocs/infio-docs.md

 - Ensure that the required servers have been added in the **Configure** section before proceeding.

 **3. Is your application a third-party or Commercial Off-the-Shelf (COTS) Solution?
 (Dropdown)**
 - Select **Yes** if your application is a third-party or off-the-shelf solution.
+If yes, please verify with the vendor that it supports Babelfish before proceeding.
 - Select **No** if the application is custom-built or proprietary.

 **4. Is there any additional information you would like to provide about your application?
 (Text Box)**